StarkApp/stark-auth/README.md

 ## Getting Started
 1. Duplicate `.env.example` from the `/server` directory and rename it to `.env`
 2. Update configurations to match your database set-up and server configuration.
+3. Build the front-end using the Angular-CLI from the `client` directory.
-3. Run `npm start` to install required dependencies and bootstrap server.
+4. Run `npm start` to install required dependencies and bootstrap server.

 ### Integration Guide
 - _Coming Soon_